 Arriving at Calauan, Joseph was reunited with John Wood, Phil Parish, Forrest Teal, James Schultz, Lewis Wallisch and Ken Schoeberle of A Company.
 Bill Nolan also joined the detail with Joseph.

-In Cabanatuan, Joseph was put into the camp hospital on Tuesday, July 28, 1942.
+In Cabanatuan, Joseph was put into the camp hospital.
 There, he was visited by Ardell Schei who had been a medic with the 192nd.
 Schei stated that Joe was so out of his head from the malaria that he did not want to see anyone.

 Pfc.
 Joseph F. McCrea died of malaria on Tuesday, September 15, 1942, at approximately 8:00 AM at Cabanatuan POW Camp and was buried in the camp cemetery.
 After the war, Joseph's uncle, Harold, had his remains returned to the United States.
 Joseph remains arrived in Wisconsin in October 1949.
 He was buried in Saint Patrick's Cemetery in Benton, Wisconsin, next to his parents.